andre-janino/JumboStoreLocator/README.md

 - _`Sleuth`_ is a logging solution that allows tracing actions across multiple services through unique trace IDs (done automatically), which makes it a perfect solution for a microservice architecture.
 - Logs can be visualized in a dashboard through [zipkin](https://zipkin.io/), if so desired.

-#### Libraries/Design patterns that were considered initially, but dropped
+#### Other honorable mentions

-I initially planned to employ _`Netflix Hystrix`_ to implement _`Circuit Breaker`_ design pattern, that is, if a microservice is unavailable, a _`fallback`_ method is called to prevent a systematic failure.
-My first idea was to do that within _`auth-serive`_, but automatically logging the user in as a guest if _`user-service`_ is down and unble to provide user info.
+- _`Circuit breaker`_: I initially planned to employ _`Netflix Hystrix`_ to implement _`Circuit Breaker`_ design pattern, that is, if a microservice is unavailable, a _`fallback`_ method is called to prevent a systematic failure.
+My first idea was to do that within _`auth-service`_, but automatically logging the user in as a guest if _`user-service`_ is down and unble to provide user info.
 However, it feels a bit cluncky from the user perspective, so I decided against it in the end.

-I also wanted to have _`store-service`_ only deal with CRUDE operations, having a dedicated microservice to perform search operations/favoriting to better separate concerns.
-However, not having event-sourcing implemeted would lead to tight coupling between the services and make it a little pointless at this stage in the project, adding more latency and complexity with very little gain.
-With that in mind, when/if _`RabbitMQ`_ is employed to notify other services of changes, it will make sense to separate these services.
+- _`Caching`_: Returning over 500 stores takes a while, and users can be lose interest really quickly if the page is not responsive.
+With that in mind, store listing (both filtered and unfiltered) is cached with _`Cache-Control`_ _`max-age=3600`_ (1 hour), which prevents the user from reaching the server for the same queries, over and over.
+One hour seems like a reasonable cache duration (perhaps it could even be expanded), unless store information changes more often than that.
+That being said, favorited stores are not cached due to its dynamic nature.
+- _`Zuul`_, by default, ignores a few headers from the services it routes to, _`cache-control`_ being one of them.
+To solve this issue, it is necessary to set zuul.ignoreHeaders property to _`"X-Content-Type-Options,Strict-Transport-Security,X-Frame-Options,X-XSS-Protection"`_, leaving _`cache-control`_ out of it.
+- _`Foreign keys`_: Using _`NoSQL`_ for the _`store-service`_ makes the "favorite store" functionality a little bit harder to implement; in an SQL database, a simple n-to-n (users with stores) relationship should do the trick, but it cannot be accomplished in the same way for _`MongoDB`_.
+With that in mind, to avoid having complex aggregates, the _`favorites`_ collection is loaded when the user opens the page; changes are notified to the server and a local copy is kept on the client-side.
+Moreover, when the user wants to see a list of favorite stores, the IDs are passed as parameters and used to filter the _`stores collection`_.
+However, having these data objects completely separate have its own benefits, as we can cache lists of stores without worrying about providing the user with an outdated outlook on favorite stores.

 ## How to run <a name="run"></a> :wrench: